Stochastic Submodular Probing with State-Dependent Costs: Conclusion

 \section{Conclusion}

-In this paper, we study the stochastic submodular maximization problem with state-dependent costs and rejections.
+In this paper, we study the stochastic submodular probing problem with state-dependent costs and rejections.
 We present a constant approximate solution to this problem.
-We show that our solution is also applied to an online setting.
+We show that our solution can be implemented in an online fashion.